lucasxsong/lshell/README.md

-# LShell Program
+# lShell Program

 Welcome to LShell.
 Are bash, zsh, ash, or PowerShell getting too reliable?
 Looks like you're in the right place.

 ## Getting Started:

-To start using R'shell, simply `git clone` the repository into your desktop. `cd` into the folder and run the precompiled executable through your machine's terminal/command prompt.
+To start using lshell, simply `git clone` the repository into your desktop. `cd` into the folder and run the precompiled executable through your machine's terminal/command prompt.

 ```
 git clone https://github.com/lucasxsong/lshell.git